BlackSnowman13/BlackSnowman13/README.md

 ## Hello!
 I'm Jervin

-Computer science and Design student at Atria Institute of Technology Loves coding and tinkering with hardware
+Computer science and Design student at Atria Institute of Technology<br>
+Loves coding and tinkering with hardware<br>
 Also loves making embedded devices